+Confirm there are no osteophytes in the notch or on the margins of the condyle that could be keeping the Femoral iJig from seating flush.
 3. The thickness of the L-Guide is equivalent to the posterior femoral resection.
 The L-Guide can be removed to observe the amount of femoral resection prior to drilling.

-Thickness of the posterior femoral resection is provided with the iView patient-specific planning images.
+The thickness of the posterior femoral resection is provided with the iView patient-specific planning images.

-The posterior implant thickness is approximately equal to the sum of the posterior femoral resection and normal femoral cartilage.
+The posterior implant thickness is approximately equal to the sum of the posterior femoral resection plus the normal femoral cartilage.

-4. Drill and pin the Femoral iJig beginning with the superior pin first.
+Using the 3mm drill bit, drill and pin the stabilization hole on the femoral iJig.
+Then, drill and pin the Femoral iJig beginning with the superior pin first.
 The drill bit has a hard stop; drill to the hard stop.
-Pin the Femoral iJig using the blue disposable femoral peg marked "F".
+Pin the Femoral iJig using the black disposable femoral peg.

 Remove the L-Guide and Spacer Block in order to drill and insert the second pin.
 Visually confirm the thickness of the planned posterior cut to the femoral resection value provided in the iView patient-specific planning images.

 5. Make a posterior femoral cut, referencing off the flat cut guide surface, and remove bone.

-Begin cut with the saw blade angled up slightly and then straighten the blade for a flat cut.
-This will prevent the saw blade from skiving off the posterior condyle and producing an angled cut.
+Begin posterior femoral cut with the saw blade angled up slightly and then straighten the blade for a flat cut.
+This will prevent the saw blade from skiving off the bone and producing an angled cut.